anothergeorgecoldham/anothergeorgecoldham/README.md

 ## Presentations and Workshops Events

 ### Upcoming Talks
-**August 2021** PyconAU SnakeOil Track : *Application Consent Persistent access for the good and bad!!*
+**September 2021** PyconAU SnakeOil Track : *Application Consent Persistent access for the good and bad!!*

 **September 2021** BSidesPerth : *Application Consent Persistent access for the good and bad!!*